bercivarga/week-6-assignment/README.md

   .gitignore            ----- Make sure to add node_modules to .gitignore!
 ```

 We haven't worked with state management yet, but I think this is the perfect time for you to play around with some basic state in your app. `store.js` is the place where you ~store~ your state object: it has every state in it that you want to use across your app.
 Things like the todo list and user settings come in here.
-It is also a good idea to store the state fetching and updating logic in this module.
+It is also a good idea to store the state fetching and updating logic in this module:

 ```javascript
   const store = {